 Upon upgrading that first purchase, Bill honed his skills at locating, financing, rehabbing and renting campus properties.
 In the early years and "living on a shoestring," he focused on creating as many bedroom/bathroom spaces as possible in the large houses and looked to find smaller units within walking/biking distance to the University.

 In the current market, students are more interested in amenities, so Stewardship continues to follow campus trends, appealing to student residents and updating properties to their needs.

 Using campus rentals as a foundation, Bill broadened out and for the last 33+ years he has acquired, renovated and rented properties from Cottage Grove to Portland, one purchase at a time.
 In the early years, it was mostly single family houses that needed renovation.
 He then expanded to small and medium-sized apartment complexes also with a “value-add” rehab focus to increase their attractiveness to residents' needs.

-Currently Stewardship owns 340 properties in Oregon with over $78 million dollars in assets and has taken on Oregon partners Jim Lerman and Amanda Perkins.
+Currently Stewardship owns over 350 houses and apt. units in Oregon with over $100 million dollars in assets and has taken on Oregon partners Jim Lerman and Amanda Perkins.

 In the early 2000s, Bill was looking to expand his holdings and seek out some more affordable markets.
 In the summers of 2005 and 2006 he led an internship program with 16 U of O and OSU business students that resulted in new purchases and partnerships.

 Many of those interns/partners moved on from Stewardship during tough market times during the housing crisis in 2007-2010, with the exception of one: Bill's 2nd oldest son, Andrew Syrios.

 First Midwest Market, Kansas City: In 2010 Andrew and Bill via their partnership, Stewardship Investments, LLC, made the decision to begin a buy and hold real estate partnership in Kansas City, MO and surrounding area.